Howe Browne, 2nd Marquess of Sligo

-Howe Peter Browne, 2nd Marquess of Sligo KP PC PCi (18 May 1788, London – 26 January 1845, Tunbridge Wells), was an Irish peer and colonial governor, styled Viscount Westport until 1800 and Earl of Altamont from 1800 to 1809.
+Howe Peter Browne, 2nd Marquess of Sligo KP PC PCi (18 May 1788 – 26 January 1845), styled Viscount Westport until 1800 and Earl of Altamont from 1800 to 1809, was an Anglo-Irish colonial administrator who served as the governor of Jamaica from 1834 to 1836.

 Early life

 Howe Browne was the son and heir of John Browne, 1st Marquess of Sligo.
 He was educated at Eton and Jesus College, Cambridge, receiving his MA as Lord Altamont in 1808.
 During his early years he is reputed to have befriended Thomas De Quincey and Lord Byron.
 He became Marquess of Sligo in 1809 on the death of his father and was appointed a Knight of the Order of St Patrick on 11 November 1809.

 In 1812 Browne was charged with "enticing and persuading (a seaman) to desert (the navy)", a charge punishable with the death sentence at its most extreme.
 Browne was found guilty and sentenced to a £5,000 fine and four months in Newgate prison.
 In an odd turn of events, during the course of the trial, his mother grew amorous for the Judge Sir William Scott.
 Following the trial, the two were introduced and later married, despite a 20-year age gap.
 However, the marriage did not prove to be a happy one and was apparently on the rocks after just one year.